cyclopunk/Rigger/README.md

     [Autowire] private IEventRegistry events;

     public void SendEvent(){
-        // FireAsync is available, but is currently untested. events.Fire(new SomeEventClass {
+        events.Fire(new SomeEventClass {
             EventData = "Whatever Data You Want"
         }); // all event receivers listening for this class will get this event